A Compact Broadband Purcell Filter for Superconducting Quantum Circuits in a 3D Flip-Chip Architecture: Experimental Characterization

 Subsequently, from the measured $S_{21}^{\text{mea.}}$, we extract for each readout resonator the resonance frequency $f_r$, loaded quality factor $Q_l$, and external quality factor $Q_e$ by fitting the complex notch response to the model~\cite{Probst2015}:

 Here, the model also accounts for environmental effects such as attenuation a, electric delay $\alpha$ and $\tau$ introduced by the environment and RF cables, as well as the impedance mismatch $\phi$ in the feedline.
+The measured data and corresponding fitting results of Res.~3 as a representative example are shown in Fig.~\ref{fig:spectrum}(c) and (d).
+The internal quality factor $Q_i$ can also be estimated from the fitting model, where the loaded quality factor $Q_l$ is related to the external and internal quality factors through $1/Q_l = 1/Q_e + 1/Q_i$.
+For Res.~3, $Q_i$ is approximately $2\times10^6$ at a VNA output power of 0\,dBm, which is consistent with typical Nb-based CPW resonators in 3D flip-chip architectures \cite{Norris2024}.
+However, in the present design the readout resonators are intentionally operated in a strongly overcoupled regime ($Q_e \ll Q_i$) to enable fast readout, which limits the sensitivity to internal loss, as discussed in~\cite{Goppl2008, Gao2008}.

-When applying the above model to $S_{21}$ obtained from simulation or analytical model, those parameters from environmental effects can be ignored and the model in~(\ref{eq:S21_notch_noise}) will be simplified as~\cite{Probst2015}:
+When applying the notch-type model to $S_{21}$ obtained from simulation or analytical model, those parameters from environmental effects can be ignored and the model in~(\ref{eq:S21_notch_noise}) will be simplified as~\cite{Probst2015}:

 Fig.~\ref{fig:fr_Qe} compares parameters extracted from the analytical model, HFSS driven-modal simulation, and measurement.
-As shown in Fig.~\ref{fig:fr_Qe}(a), the measured resonance frequencies differ from the simulated values by $\Delta f=|f_{r}^{\text{mea.}} - f_{r}^{\text{sim.}}|<100\,\text{MHz}$ across all six readout resonators, corresponding to an overall downshift of approximately $\Delta f/f_{r}^{\text{sim.}}\approx1.5\,\%$.
-This systematic offset is attributed to the kinetic inductance of Nb thin-film, which is excluded in the simulation, as discussed in Section~\ref{sec:M_ii}.
+As shown in Fig.~\ref{fig:fr_Qe}(a), the measured resonance frequencies differ from the simulated values by $\Delta f=|f_{r}^{\text{mea.}} - f_{r}^{\text{sim.}}|<100\,\text{MHz}$ across all six readout resonators.
+This systematic downshift is attributed to the kinetic inductance of Nb thin-film, which is not included in the simulation.
+The same mechanism applies here, as described above in (\ref{eq:bare_f_lk}).